Dwijad/Confluent-Schema-Registry/README.md

 # Schema registry

 Docker Schema Registry image for the Confluent Platform using Oracle JDK 17.
+This image was created with the sole purpose of offering the [Confluent Open Source Platform](https://www.confluent.io/product/confluent-open-source/) running on top of [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Supported tags and respective Dockerfile links